 Economic growth, particularly from the rural hinterland, Washdyke and the Port of Timaru, is expected to continue above national averages.
-Currently, there is 70ha of serviced and vacant industrial land available, and a further 33ha that is either deferred or not serviced.
-Accordingly, additional rezoned and serviced industrial land is not required, at least in the short to medium term.
+Excluding deferred industrial zoned land, there is over 100ha of vacant and presently available Industrial Light and Heavy zoned land in Timaru settlement to accommodate development.
+Accordingly, apart from a small area of infill on Washdyke Flat Road, additional rezoned and serviced industrial land is not required.
 Any longer term growth could be developed in various stages at Washdyke where approximately 104ha of additional industrial land has been earmarked as a longer term prospect.